Transcript: Housing, transport and family hardships

 We also, I think, should cap the age pension assets test exemption at about mid‑price levels.
 That's mainly to encourage downsizing and it's better to do anything there in relation to assets, to the extent that the means testing on the pension should be tightened, it should tend to focus on assets more than income.
 I think actually that's a case, frankly, for dropping the income test entirely on the age pension and fuelling the cost - funding the cost - out of tightening the superannuation concessions.
 Because as many of you may know from your parents or grandparents, it's not only the income test, it's not only a deterrent to some part‑time work or to some useful use of their capital, it's also an incentive to fiddle.

 And quite contrary to what I and many in the welfare sector thought 20 years ago, I like most people thought means testing the pension was a great idea.
-I'm very skeptical about it now, at least in relation to income.
+I'm very sceptical about it now, at least in relation to income.
 But it's a different situation in relation to assets.

 Well the other thing in relation to principal residences and in my view, the most important, tax reform and the thing that should absolutely dominate tax reform discussion, not the GST, which is frankly the lazy way of trying to achieve tax reform and doesn't provide any economic or social benefits, all it provides is revenue; and tax reform really should often be aimed at least as much on influencing economic and social behaviour, not just on getting revenue.